rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

   # Listen on public port 9999 using TCP and not HTTP
   - 9999/tcp
   links:
-  # Any service that is a target will be listed as a link
+  # Target services in the same stack will be listed as a link
-  - web1:web1
+  - web1:web1a
-  - web2:web2
+  - web2:web2a
+  external_links:
+  # Target services in a different stack will be listed as an external link
-  - web3:web3
+  - differentstack/web3:web3a
   labels:
     # Put load balancer containers on hosts with label lb=true
     io.rancher.scheduler.affinity:host_label: lb=true